Yosef Karo Synagogue, Tsfat

-Set in the heart of Tsfat’s old city, the Yosef Karo synagogue is said to be built where in the 16th century Rabbi Yosef Karo wrote his monumental book, ‘Shulchan Aruch’.
-Today, this humble sized synagogue, with its special interior and old library is a popular tour attraction.
+Set in the heart of Tsfat’s old city, the Yosef Karo synagogue is said to have been built where, in the 16th century, Rabbi Yosef Karo wrote his monumental book, ‘Shulchan Aruch.’
+Today, this humble synagogue, with its unique interior and old library, is a popular tourist attraction.

 History of Yosef Karo Synagogue